 - Apolo reaches a production of 250 tons per day on an Apolo Property; - any portion of the Funding Commitment remains outstanding and payable on due date; - any portion of the Loan remains outstanding and payable; - the price of gold is over US\$1,100 per ounce; and - the price of silver is over US\$17 per ounce.

 The Company will grant a 1.5% net smelter royalty ("NSR") on the Apolo Property to the shareholders of Apolo.
-The Company will have a right of first refusal on the NSR and on the remaining 40% interest in Apolo held by the Apolo shareholders.
+The Company will have a right of first refusal on the NSR.